 - Tours may not be wheelchair accessible.
 Always ask if you need any special accommodations.

 - All prices are in U.S. dollars unless otherwise specified.

 I highly recommend this tour to anyone visiting Guanajuato.
 All ages are welcome and you can rest assured everyone will learn something.
 You will visit several places with a knowledgeable guide who will be able to answer your questions.

 Since it is a private tour, you have some flexibility to negotiate the activities to do and the pickup time.
 I’m sure they will adapt to your needs within reason.

-Remember there are may be other agencies out there, but this one in particular is a reputable company.
+Remember there are maybe other agencies out there, but this one, in particular, is a reputable company.
 You can go ahead and book with confidence.